Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-A letter of intent is used in the majority of transactions.
+Letters of intent A letter of intent is used in the majority of transactions.
 The level of commitment of the parties to deal completion may differ.
-However, parties should take into account the fact that an agreement has in principle binding force as soon as the parties agree on:
+However, parties should take into account the fact that an agreement has in principle binding force as soon as the parties agree on both the:

-- the price (or the calculation of the price); and
+- price (or the calculation of the price); and

 Typically, a letter of intent contains a number of binding clauses (eg, clauses on exclusivity and confidentiality), as well as non-binding clauses and assumptions or conditions that should be fulfilled to allow for the deal to go through.